Business Analysis Essentials

 Designed for individuals new to the business analyst role or those who supervise and/or work with business analysts

-• Custom Training Solutions.
-Our subject matter experts can customize the class to specifically address the unique goals of your team.
+• Tailored Training Solutions: Our subject matter experts can customize the class to specifically address the unique goals of your team.

 Course Prerequisites